New Elementary School Info

 After considering all the information and options, the majority of Vision 202 community participants recommended that the Board of Education consider replacing the current elementary buildings with one new Early Childhood-5 Elementary School at the Meadows location.

 Over the 2016-2017 school year, Lisle 202 began working with architects from Perkins & Will to continue essential research and begin the planning process for the new facility.
-We are hoping to break ground in the summer of 2018 and are targeting the school to be open for the 2019/2020 school year.
+After an extensive planning and design process, the groundbreaking for Lisle Elementary School was held in May, 2018.
+Construction continues at a quick pace and the District anticipates the school to be open for the 2019/2020 school year.
 Information about the progress of the project will be shared throughout the process.

 This is a decision that has been made with great care and consideration for our students, staff, and community.
 On behalf of the Lisle Board of Education, we thank you for your support!

 The new school will be named Lisle Elementary School.

 Lisle Elementary School will be located in the Meadows subdivision.